 Hansen holds a bachelor’s degree in nursing and a Public Health Nurse certification from The College of St. Teresa in Winona, MN; a Project Management Professional certification; and a master’s degree in organizational leadership from Bethel University in St. Paul.
 Hansen has training in LEAN and Six Sigma methodologies and received a certificate in practice facilitation from the MN Consortium for Practice Facilitation.

-Tani Hemmila is a Director at ICSI leading the MN Health Collaborative mental health initiative.
-With a background in macro social work and business, at ICSI since 2012 she has developed, led, and partnered on many programs and initiatives related to mental and chemical health.
-These include COMPASS, a national dissemination and implementation initiative focused on improving the care of people with depression, diabetes, and cardiovascular disease; Screening, Brief intervention, and Referral to Treatment (SBIRT) for addressing risky substance use in primary care and for first-time DWI offenders, and Tobacco Health Systems Change.
-Hemmila has also developed and led several training workshops and learning communities and leads communications strategy for the organization.
+Tani Hemmila, MS, is Director of ICSI’s MN Health Collaborative, comprised of healthcare leaders across Minnesota who are working to build a stronger mental health system, reduce opioid related deaths, and integrate social needs into healthcare.
+With a background in business, macro social work, and mental health, Hemmila has developed and led many programs and initiatives at ICSI.
+These include collaborations to improve care and transitions for people with health needs in emergency departments; COMPASS, a national dissemination and implementation initiative focused on improving the care of people with depression, diabetes, and cardiovascular disease; Screening, Brief Intervention, and Referral to Treatment (SBIRT) for addressing risky substance use in primary care and for first-time DWI offenders, and Tobacco Health Systems Change.
+Hemmila is also a trainer of motivational interviewing and other topics and has developed and led several educational workshops and learning communities.
 Holding a bachelor’s degree in social work from the College of St. Scholastica, Duluth, Hemmila obtained her master’s degree in healthcare administration and inter-professional leadership from the University of California – San Francisco.

 Patty Staack is a Senior Administrative Assistant at the Institute for Clinical Systems Improvement (ICSI) where she helps staff with projects, and plans and schedules workshops and meetings.
 She has been at ICSI for 13 years, previously in the role of Technical Administrative Assistant.
 Before coming to ICSI, Staack worked at Cenex and First Bank Systems.
 She received a certificate in Data Entry from St. Paul Technical College and a certificate in Medical Billing and Coding from Inver Hills Community College.